 You want to make sure that this business is legit before you put in your credit card details, right?

-This doesn’t make it any different for your potential clients.
+It’s no different for your potential clients.

 They will be looking for evidence that other people have used your service and found it to be valuable.